milroyg/wordpress-dfes/wp-content/plugins/location-weather/readme.txt

 See [Weather Data Carousel Live Demo](https://locationweather.io/demos/weather-carousel/) in Action!

-## 🎨 Highly Customizable – Stylize Your Weather Showcase on Your Way ##
+## Fully Customizable – Stylize Your Weather Showcase on Your Way ##

 Weather data items can be selected and styled individually.
 You can display your weather however you want with our powerful styling configurator.
 No coding skill is required: